Protecting Eyes From UV Light

 - Polycarbonate.
 These lenses are 10 times more impact resistant versus standard plastic, 25 percent thinner, and deliver 100 percent UV protection.
 As the standard for children’s eyewear and safety glasses, polycarbonate lenses are an excellent choice for physical and UV protection.
 Due to its low abbe value, some patients have difficulty adapting to polycarbonate and are dissatisfied with its optical clarity.

 - Trivex.
 This material has a similar profile to polycarbonate, including 100 percent UV protection.
 However, it has a higher abbe value than polycarbonate, which means fewer chromatic aberrations and clearer, crisper vision.
-Trivex is also the lightest lens material available (about 10 percent lighter than polycarbonate).
+Trivex is also one of the lightest lens material available (about 10 percent lighter than polycarbonate).

 - High index.
 Most high-index lenses have 100 percent UV blocking properties.
 They are also the thinnest lenses available.
 However, these lenses are more reflective than standard plastic lenses and should be dispensed with non-glare treatments.
 Lower abbe values also increase the chances for chromatic aberrations.